pathao-eng/litmus/README.md

 }
 ```

-This `Selector` will hold those conditions accountable for this `Option`.
-If we pass our specific scenario, `Litmus` will select the perfectly matched option.
+If we pass our specific scenario, `Litmus` will select the perfectly matched Option.

 Litmus process is done by some `Checker` methods those are used to check conditions.